JessicaMoreschi/Spit-it-Out/README.md

 can be translated as “sputa il rospo”, “sputalo fuori”).

-It's is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “words traces”.
+It's is a common space that presents a diary as collaborative canvas: people will create a masterpiece of “**words traces**”.
 Step by step, the site will ask some questions to the user in order to generate a “river of words”.
 The final result it’s an artwork in which all the bad and good feelings dance together.

-The aim of the project is giving voice to deep feelings, whatever they are.
+The aim of the project is giving voice to **deep feelings**, whatever they are.
 Together users will create an amazing and unpredictable artwork that will be shaped by the interaction of each other.